LuSeKa/Arduino_AdvancedConcepts/README.md

 ## Usage

 ### Basic
 To simply see the program in action, cmpile and upload to the Arduino.
-Open the SerialPlotter (115200baud) and watch the curves evolve.
+Open the serial plotter (under Tools in the Arduino IDE) (115200baud) and watch the curves evolve.

 ### Configured
 Open the config.h and play with the parameters.
 For example, set a much lower frequency in line 8.
 Compile, upload, and watch the effect in the plotter.